 - The color of mango ice cream depends on the color of mango puree, add yellow food color only if needed.
 You may also add an extra ½ cup of tiny mango chunks if you like.

 - Transfer mango ice cream in a container preferably with a lid, or use a casserole like me.
-Cover the surface of mango ice cream with butter paper.
+Cover the surface of the mango ice cream with butter paper.
 The butter paper should touch the ice cream mixture.
 Don't worry it will come off easily.

 - If your container doesn't have a lid then cover it with foil.
 Place in the freezer for 12 hours.
 Scoop and fill the no-churn homemade mango ice cream in a cup and enjoy it.